lyvd/bad-snakes-icse23-artifacts/README.md

 You can find in this repository:
 - [Package names](package_names/): malicous, popular and random package names and versions
-- [Jupyter notebooks](notebooks/): three Jupyter notebooks that download packages, run the malware detection tools on the datasets, and analyze the results
+- [Jupyter notebooks](notebooks/): there are Jupyter notebooks that we use to download PyPI packages, run the malware detection tools on the datasets, and analyze the results

 At the moment, we cannot distribute the raw results nor the packages because there are code with licenses that forbid it (or requires to cite authors, etc.) and possibly `include (e.g., in the Metadata) names, email addresses, or other developers’ PII.
 The malicous packages cannot be distributed without the agreements of the authors.
 We are working on a solution to anonymize the code, so hopefully we can open-source both the data and code.